stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 The *Prelude* exports function `replace` for substituting one variable in a term by another, based on a proof of equality.
-Make sure to inspect its type first, before looking at the example below:
+Make sure to inspect its type first before looking at the example below:

 ```idris